Thirfting is near the closest zero waste fashion hack you can get.

 They sell all manner of gently used men, women, and children’s clothes, as well as adventure gear at slashed prices.

-Before we get to that further, allow us go on a tiny tangent about Patagonia, a company currently occupying the position of cutting edge of sustainable “big brand” fashion companies.
+Before we get to that further, allow us to go on a tiny tangent about Patagonia, a company currently occupying the position of cutting edge of sustainable “big brand” fashion companies.

 Their dedication to corporate responsibly happily reminds us that some (albeit far fewer) brands do put their money where their mouth is.